anconprotocol/protocol-v1.5/README.md

 - Messages encrypted with recently announced `HPKE` for secure forward secrecy.
 - Add BBS+ for selective disclosure

-## Ancon Data Decentralized Apps (Data DApps) - Reference implementation
+## Ancon Verifiable Document DApp - Reference implementation

 This feature is left as a nice to have, it mostly focuses on creating Docker container like dapps, using the DAG Chain Redux either with Ancon Protocol v1.0 or v1.5 Data Agent Library.